zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 realtime_dreamer
 ==============================

-This Realtime Dreamer project is performing NLP for Vietnamese language and machine learning tasks to settle a real-world business challenge of a company in Vietnam .
+This Realtime Dreamer project is to use Ecommerce data to perform NLP for Vietnamese language and machine learning tasks in order to settle a real-world business challenge of a company in Vietnam .
 We split our project into below four tasks:

 1. Customer review type classification